 Fine Arts 213.
-Topics in Twentieth-Century Architecture: Bryn Athyn Cathedral.
+Topics in Twentieth-Century Architecture: Bryn Athyn's National Historic Landmarks

-Study of the conception of Bryn Athyn Cathedral and the architecture of the surrounding community within the context of architectural developments at the turn of the twentieth century.
-The course used resources in the Cathedral, John Pitcairn Archives, Glencairn, and the Raymond and Mildred Pitcairn archives, from which the students do original research on a topic of their choice.
+Study of the conception of Bryn Athyn Cathedral, Glencairn, Cairnwood, and Cairncrest within the context of architectural developments at the turn of the twentieth century.
+The course uses resources in the Cathedral, John Pitcairn Archives, Glencairn, and the Raymond and Mildred Pitcairn archives, from which the students do original research on a topic of their choice.

-\Fine Arts 220.
+Fine Arts 220.
 Metal Work II.

 Advances projects using the skills covered in Fine Arts 120 with introduction to techniques such as the setting of gemstones and use of exotic woods.
-3 Credits.
-Fall, Winter.
-M. Gyllenhaal
+Prerequistie: Fine Arts 120.

-\Fine Arts 230.
+Fine Arts 230.
 Intermediate Ceramics.

 Further development of individual skills and sensitivities in the medium of clay.
 Prerequisite: Fine Arts 130.

 C.S.
 Orthwein

-\Fine Arts 240.
+Fine Arts 240.
 Intermediate Painting.

 Introduction of more materials and techniques as well as more advanced use of concepts learned in Fine Arts 140.
 Prerequisite: Fine Arts 140.
-3 Credits.
-Fall, Spring.
-M. Gyllenhaal